CookedMelon/cve/hospital/patient/cve.md

 https://www.sourcecodester.com/php/16720/free-hospital-management-system-small-practices.html

-Free Hospital Management System for Small Practices 1.0
+## Free Hospital Management System for Small Practices 1.0
-1. SQL injection

 ![Alt text](image.png)

-/patient/appointment.php

-parameter: sheduledate
+A vulnerability classified as critical has been found in SourceCodester Free Hospital Management System for Small Practices 1.0.
+Affected is an unknown function of the file /patient/appointment.php

+The manipulation of the argument: sheduledate

 ---
 Parameter: sheduledate (POST)